 - Guardianship cases that may involve minors or persons found to be incompetent;

-- Severe injury, especially with long-term needs for medical care, living expenses and support of family;
+- Severe injury cases, especially with long-term needs for medical care, living expenses, and support of family.

-- Independent surveys show that the more serious the injury, the greater the likelihood that a structured settlement will be used.
+Independent surveys show that the more serious the injury, the greater the likelihood that a structured settlement will be part of the settlement plan.